v1 Loading…

 Authentication

-All requests to /v1/evaluate must include your secret API key as a Bearer token in the Authorization header.
+All requests to /v1/evaluate must include your secret API key as a Bearer token.
 Find your key in the Dashboard.

 Authorization: Bearer sk_live_YOUR_SECRET_KEY